 The Fair at Greenwich was held for three days (Monday to Wednesday) at Easter and at Whitsun.
-More noted for its royal and maritime past, the town of Greenwich became a popular resort in the 18th century with amusements starting up.
-French philosopher and satirist Voltaire came to Greenwich in May 1724 on the day of the Fair and watched racing, noting the “good looks, good clothes, and good temper” of the holidaying crowds.
+More noted for its royal and maritime past, the town of Greenwich became a popular resort in the 18th century and a place for amusement.
+French philosopher and satirist Voltaire came to Greenwich in May 1724 on the day of the Fair and watched racing, noting the ‘good looks, good clothes, and good temper‘ of the holidaying crowds.

-Fairs had been a big part of the London cultural scene for centuries and Greenwich was a relatively new-comer on the block.
-Bragging rights had for centuries gone to the huge fair held to celebrate St. Bartholomew’s day (August 24) in the Smithfield area of London.
+Fairs had been a big part of the London cultural scene for centuries and Greenwich was a relative newcomer on the block.
+Bragging rights had for centuries gone to the huge fair held to celebrate St. Bartholomew’s Day (24 August) in the Smithfield area of London.
 Dating back to a Royal Charter from 1133, the fair had steadily grown in size and importance.
 Closer to Greenwich there was local competition.
 The Horn Fair, a carnival like procession from Bermondsey to Charlton dating back to 1268, was held on St. Luke’s day (18 October) every year whilst at nearby Blackheath, fairs were held twice a year in mid-May and mid-October dating back to 1683.